cyberneuron/RT-CNN-Vis/README.md

 Activation maps of convolutional layers as well activations of fully connected layer are visualized.
 Visualized activations can be clicked interactively for applying more advance visualization techniques to corresponding neurons.

 The FPS is in the order of magnitude (\*~0.4) of the FPS of the visualized network.
+For example ResNet50 is visualized with FPS ~40 on GTX 1080 Ti.
 The latter is achieved by creating a single graph for all the visualizations in such a way that given an input frame all the required visualizations in certain moment of time are obtained on the GPU by single pass through the graph without backward and forward data communications with the GPU.

 <img src="./sample_images/out_optimized.gif">